Dionysius I of Syracuse

 Dionysius I or Dionysius the Elder (c.
 432 – 367 BC) was a Greek tyrant of Syracuse, Sicily.
-He conquered several cities in Sicily and southern Italy, opposed Carthage's influence in Sicily and made Syracuse the most powerful of the Western Greek colonies.
+He conquered several cities on Sicily and southern Italy, opposed Carthage's influence on Sicily and made Syracuse the most powerful of the western Greek colonies.
 He was regarded by the ancients as the worst kind of despot: cruel, suspicious, and vindictive.

 Early life

-Dionysius began his working life as a clerk in a public office.
+Dionysius was the son of Hermocrates, a prominent Syracusan general.
+Dionysius began his working life as a clerk in public office in Syracuse.
 Because of his achievements in the war against Carthage that began in 409 BC, he was elected supreme military commander in 406 BC.
 In the following year he seized total power and became tyrant.
 He was married to Aristomache, and had a daughter by her, Arete.
 He was married at the same time to Doris of Locris, who bore him his son, Dionysius II of Syracuse.

 Rise to power

 Dionysius seized power with the help of a personal group of mercenaries, likely recruited from among the Sileraioi.
 This force, initially 600 men and later raised to 1,000, was granted to him as a bodyguard after he faked an attack on his own life.
 Having consolidated his position, Dionysius imposed the mercenaries on all parts of the polis community, signaling that democracy had ended in Syracuse.
 His rule was "unconstitutional and illegitimate and could not fail to provoke rebellions among the partisans of democratic government".
 Dionysius' position at home was threatened as early as 403 by those philosophically opposed to tyranny.
 Sparta, which had in the past deposed tyrants from Corinth to Athens, did not damn Dionysius and his autocracy.
 In fact, according to the historian Diodorus Siculus, relations between the two were very positive:

 When the Lacedaemonians [Spartans] had settled the affairs of Greece to their own taste, they dispatched Aristus, one of their distinguished men, to Syracuse, ostensibly pretending that they would overthrow the government, but in truth with intent to increase the power of the tyranny; for they hoped that by helping to establish the rule of Dionysius they would obtain his ready service because of their benefactions to him.

 Dionysius even received the privilege of conscripting mercenaries from lands under Spartan authority.
 The demise of such a prominent democratic polis and the subsequent actions of Dionysius represented a recurring norm in fourth-century Greek states, thanks to the prevalence of mercenaries.
 The mercenary and the tyrant went hand in hand; for example, Polybius noted that "the security of despots rests entirely on the loyalty and power of mercenaries".
 Aristotle wrote that some form of "guard" (i.e., a personal army) is needed for absolute kingship, and for an elected tyrant an optimum number of professional soldiers should be employed.
 Too few would undermine the tyrant's power, while too many would threaten the polis itself.
 The philosopher also notes that the people of Syracuse were warned not to let Dionysius conscript too many "guards" during his regime.